Highlights of ITTF World Table Tennis Championships Final Doha 2025-Xinhua - ExBulletin

 Highlights of ITTF World Table Tennis Championships Final Doha 2025-Xinhua

+Jang Woojin (R)/Cho Daeseong concurreren tijdens de herendubbelsronde van 16 match tussen Lin Gaoyuan/Lin Shidong van China en Jang Woojin/Cho Daeseong van Zuid -Korea bij ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, Qatar, Qatar, Qatar, Qatar, 21 mei 2025.
+(Xinhua/Wang Dongzhen)

-Lin Shidong (R)/Kuai Man reageert tijdens de gemengde dubbelzijdige kwartfinale tussen Lin Shidong/Kuai -man van China en Yoshimura Maharu/Odo Satsuki van Japan bij ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, 21 mei 2025.
-(Xinhua/Xiao Yijiu)
+Lin Gaoyuan/Lin Shidong (R) Vier tijdens de herendubbelsronde van 16 match tussen Lin Gaoyuan/Lin Shidong van China en Jang Woojin/Cho Daeseong van Zuid -Korea bij ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, qatar, 21 May 2025.
+(Xinhua/Wang dongzhen)

-Yoshimura Maharu (top L)/Odo Satsuki (top R) compete during the mixed doubles quarterfinal between Lin Shidong/Kuai Man of China and Yoshimura Maharu/Odo Satsuki of Japan at ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, May 21, 2025.
-(Xinhua/Liu xu)
+Lin Gaoyuan (1st R)/Lin Shidong (2nd R) greet Jang Woojin/Cho Daeseong (1st L) after the men's doubles round of 16 match between Lin Gaoyuan/Lin Shidong of China and Jang Woojin/Cho Daeseong of South Korea at ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, May 21, 2025.
+(Xinhua/Wang Dongzhen)

-Lin Shidong/Kuai -Man (L) competes during the mixed double quarterfinals between Lin Shidong/Kuai of China and Yoshimura Maharu/Odo Satsuki of Japan at ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar5555555555555555555.
-(Xinhua/Liu xu)
+Han Ying returns during the ladies' snonklag of 32 match between Wang Manyu of China and Han Ying of Germany at ITTF World table Tennis Championships final Doha 2025 in Doha, Qatar, 21 May 2025.
+(Xinhua/Wang Dongzhen)

-Lin Shidong (R)/Kuai -man concurreert tijdens de gemengde dubbelzijdige kwartfinale tussen Lin Shidong/Kuai -man van China en Yoshimura Maharu/Odo Satsuki van Japan bij ITTF World Table Tennis Championships Finals Doha 2025 in Doha, Qatar, Qatar, Qatar, Qatar, Qatar, 21 mei 2025.
-(Xinhua/HE Changshan)

-Lin Shidong (R)/Kuai -man reageert na de gemengde dubbelzijdige kwartfinale tussen Lin Shidong/Kuai -man van China en Yoshimura Maharu/Odo Satsuki van Japan bij ITTF Wereldtafel tenniskampioenschappen Doha 2025 in Doha, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, Qatar, 21 May 2025

 |